PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Page files

-With default config, page files are stored in `site/`.
+With default config, soupault will look for page files in `site/`.

 #### Page file extensions